-The DRUID study is a cohort study investigating the incidence of diabetes, heart disease, stroke, kidney disease and related conditions.
-This study will help to advance our understanding of the complex links that exist between diabetes and diabetes related metabolic risk factors in the development of cardiovascular disease in Indigenous Australians.
+- The DRUID study is a cohort study investigating the incidence of diabetes, heart disease, stroke, kidney disease and related conditions.
+This study has improved our understanding of the complex links that exist between diabetes and diabetes related metabolic risk factors in the development of cardiovascular disease in Indigenous Australians.

-Since DRUID is the largest cohort of urban Indigenous Australian adults undertaken so far, this study will also help to address the current gaps in the literature of cardiovascular disease risk in an urban Indigenous population, as most research on cardiovascular disease risk has focused on remote populations.
+- Since DRUID is the largest cohort of urban Indigenous Australian adults undertaken so far, this study helps to address the current gaps in the literature of cardiovascular disease risk in an urban Indigenous population, as most research on cardiovascular disease risk has focused on remote populations.

-This knowledge will inform both type 2 diabetes and cardiovascular disease risk factor assessment.
+- This knowledge informs both type 2 diabetes and cardiovascular disease risk factor assessment.
 More accurate risk assessment of type 2 diabetes and cardiovascular disease in primary care will improve early detection of these diseases in individuals from high risk populations, thereby optimising treatment and enhancing clinical outcomes.

 Implications for policy and practice: